krystianschmidt/zeplin-figma/docs/setup.md

 - Name your components self-explanatory and with a structure (_Button/Loading/Large_)
 - The code preview of the components in Zeplin is not available for all kind of projects.
 It will say "No description or code snippet."
 The connection, however, exists.
+- Keep in mind how your Angular project order your file structure after compiling to use the correct paths in your code
+- Don't forget to import your global SCSS files to the SCSS of your components (create a main.scss)